 These online modules will give you basic knowledge of areas which will be covered by the programme throughout the academic year.

-You will study eleven taught courses providing you with a solid knowledge base in each subject area.
+On this healthcare management programme, you will study eleven taught courses providing you with a solid knowledge base in each subject area.
 Initially, the focus is on the principles of management, moving increasingly towards a focus on healthcare.

 In the summer term, you will consolidate and apply your understanding of the material so far, choosing specific aspects to pursue in greater depth.